 - (1) The front-end load is 5.00% of the unit value and serves to cover the Company's issuing costs.
-This does not apply to the unit classes designated as "unit class S" both in the prospectus and in the annual and semi-annual reports; for these, the front-end load is 9.00% of the unit value.
 The Company may, however, charge a lower front-end load or no front-end load for one or more unit classes, or may refrain from charging a front-end load.
 The Company shall disclose the front-end load in the prospectus as stipulated in Section 165 (3) KAGB. - (2) A redemption fee shall not be levied.